bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/sourcefiles/Appendices.md

 Meegwetch.
 Ekosi.
 Nakurmiik.

-Church Apologies, 1986–2015
+### Church Apologies, 1986–2015

-In this section the Commission includes the institutional apologies from the church parties to the IRSSA.
+In this section the Commission includes the institutional apologies from the church parties to the [abbr]IRSSA.
 Of the several Roman Catholic statements, including a number from bishops and groups of bishops, the Commission chose to include those of the Catholic religious orders whose members worked in the schools.
 Schools run by the Mennonite or Anabaptist community of churches were added to the Settlement Agreement after it came into force.
 A statement by Anabaptist church leaders therefore is also included.

-Apologies made on behalf of The United Church of Canada
+#### Apologies made on behalf of The United Church of Canada

-Apology to First Nations Peoples
+##### Apology to First Nations Peoples

-The Right Reverend Robert Smith, Moderator The United Church of Canada, 1986
+The Right Reverend Robert Smith, Moderator
+The United Church of Canada, 1986

 Long before my people journeyed to this land your people were here, and you received from your Elders an understanding of creation and of the Mystery that surrounds us all that was deep, and rich, and to be treasured.